 - 9.2 Summative assessments are carried out across school every term using National test style assessment materials.
-These scores, alongside judgements made from class work support the teacher to assess whether a child is meeting age related expectations. - 9.3 In EYFS, children are measured at the end of Foundation stage against the Early Learning goals criteria for the mathematics specific area of development and are graded as 'emerging' or 'expected' for number and numerical patterns Early Learning Goals.
+These scores, alongside judgements made from class work support the teacher to assess whether a child is meeting age related expectations. - 9.3 In EYFS, children are assessed at the end of Foundation stage against the Early Learning goals criteria for different aspect of Mathematics.